NewStrangeWorlds/BeAR/_sources/sections/temperature_profiles.rst.txt

 As stated :ref:`here <sec:profile_parametrisations>`, the number of free parameters for this parametrisation is :math:`k q + 1`.
-The first free parameter in the prior distrubution file refers to the bottom temperature.
+The first free parameter in the prior distribution file refers to the bottom temperature.
 All subsequent :math:`k q` parameters are factors :math:`b_i`, such that the temperature at the control point :math:`i` is determined by the one from the previous control point :math:`i-1` following :math:`T_i = T_{i-1} b_i`.
 The control points are distributed